 Notably, access to at least one source of foreign media (foreign news outlets, foreign radio, or the internet) has a significant impact on perceptions of certain countries.
 The biggest differences come with countries that have lower overall favorability ratings to begin with.
 Jamaica and Haiti are the two starkest examples of this trend.
 Among Cubans who access foreign media, 54 percent hold a favorable view of Jamaica compared to just 13 percent who do not access foreign media, a 41 percentage point discrepancy in opinion.
-For Haiti, 45 percent of Cubans who access foreign media, a 35 point difference.
-This trend holds true, albeit to a lesser extent, for the Dominican Republic and Guatemala (both 21 point difference).
-United Kingdom (14 point difference), Mexico (11 point difference), and Columbia (10 point difference).
+For Haiti, 45 percent of Cubans who access foreign media hold a favorable view of the country compared to just 10 percent who do not access foreign media, a 35 point difference.
+This trend holds true, albeit to a lesser extent, for the Dominican Republic and Guatemala (both 21 point differences), United Kingdom (14 point difference), Mexico (11 point difference), and Columbia (10 point difference).
 Countries such as China, Russia, Canada, and Germany all enjoy slightly higher favorability ratings among Cubans who do not access foreign media but by smaller margins ranging from 5 to 11 percentage points.
 The difference in favorability assessments among those who do and do not access to foreign media is negligible when Cubans rate Brazil and the United States, which only differ between foreign and non-foreign media consumers by just 1 and 2 percentage points, respectively.